chr1srbx/Critical-Ops-Mod-Menu/README.md

 Mod Menu built using **[PolarImGui](https://github.com/Polarmods/PolarImGui)**

-Includes a poor memcheck bypass, and a PoC Esp, aswell as some simple mods.
+Includes a poor memcheck bypass, and a PoC Esp (only for reading the information off the memory, you'll have to draw the things yourself), aswell as some simple mods.

 Use Lucky Patcher to bypass the signature check.